ROZALIYA0206/whitepaper/technical.md

 We introduce a validator/node layer with real-time market data integration using multiple data sources to reach price action consensus.
 The values are based off validator reputation and averages from multiple real-time Websockets.

-### Ethereum Prototype Contracts
+### Prototype Smart Contracts

-We have created smart contracts using Oraclize which demonstrate the functionality of bringing external market data from a single API onto the chain for smart contract resolution.
+We have created Ethereum smart contracts using Oraclize which demonstrate the functionality of bringing external market data from a single API onto the chain for smart contract resolution.
 Unfortunately the real-time aspect is not possible due to excessive fees from high frequency API queries.
 Using Oracles on the Ethereum chain we run into four major problems:

 ```
 1. Inability to obtain real-time data